svn2github/glscene/trunk/Source/external/Bass_readme.txt

   See the BASS.CHM file for more complete documentation

-  NOTE: This unit will only work with BASS.DLL version 1.6a Check http://www.un4seen.com/music/ for any later versions of BASS.PAS
+  NOTE: This unit will work with BASS.DLL versions 1.6a-2.4.1 Check http://www.un4seen.com/music/ for any later versions of BASS.PAS